 The best and most effective treatment for perimenopause is hormone replacement therapy (HRT).
 This is because HRT replaces the hormones estrogen and progesterone that have been significantly reduced in production by the ovaries.

 It is a direct replacement of these hormones.
-Even women who have gone through menopause utilize HRT in order to mitigate the symptoms of “the big change” and it has been safely used for decades for this purpose.
+Even women who have gone through menopause utilize HRT to mitigate the symptoms of “the big change.”
+It has been safely used for decades for this purpose.

 Other treatments include acupuncture, antidepressants, and the anti-epileptic drug gabapentin.